Marion McQuillan: Biography

 She also worked at the Atomic Energy Research Establishment at Harwell, working on some of the early metallurgical problems of nuclear energy.
-From 1948-1951 she was at the Australian Royal Aircraft Establishment in Melbourne.
+From 1948–1951 she was at the Australian Royal Aircraft Establishment in Melbourne.

 McQuillan returned to the UK where she began to work for ICI Metals (also known as IMI), in the Titanium Alloy Research Department where, within two years later she was head of the section.
-With her husband McQuillan published the seminal book “Titanium” in 1956.
+With her husband, McQuillan wrote the seminal book Titanium in 1956.
 During the 1960s McQuillan registered 8 titanium alloy patents.
 In 1967 McQuillan was appointed technical director of the New Metals Division and by 1978 she became the first woman managing director of Imperial Metal Industries subsidiary, Enots.